wasawi/devart-template/project_posts/2014-03-11-My-First-Post.md

 ### What can you share in our dream repository or at Google+?

 You can dictate your dreams, write the story of your dream, write your feelings, and share it to our repository.
-You can create a username in our repository, it can all be anonymous.
-You can share your dreams at Google+.The whole suggested meta-data or content structure to help us visualise your dreams will be posted to you soon.
+You can share your dreams at Google+ with the suggested hashtag and content structure to help us visualise your dreams.

 For the second phase of the our project, you can share us your EEG readings or hook your actigraph recordings to our web repository